adamdmharvey/gitignore/CONTRIBUTING.md

   It’s especially helpful to articulate why this change applies to *everyone* who works with the applicable technology, rather than just you or your team.

 - **Please consider the scope of your change**.
-If your change specific to a certain language or framework, then make sure the change is made to the template for that language or framework, rather than to the template for an editor, tool, or operating system.
+If your change is specific to a certain language or framework, then make sure the change is made to the template for that language or framework, rather than to the template for an editor, tool, or operating system.